pvs-hd-tea/TCrules/DOCUMENTATION.md

 ```
 ['type name = name operator value;\n', 'type name = name operator value;\n', 'name = name operator value\n']
 ```
 Since the parsing trees and keywords in Python sometimes differ from those in C++ and Java, an additional check is performed, and if this is the case, the corresponding rule is also created or extended.

 Finally, the derived rules and the keywords are stored in the rules.json and keywords_treesitter.txt files respectively.

 ### Usage
-After the database is created, the model can translate single line of code or an entire file.
+After the database is created, the model might start translating single line of code or an entire file.

 1. Translating a line:

 Given a line of code as an input, we create the s-expression and the parse tree and determine the keyword.
 Based on the keyword, we search for the corresponding rule.
 Then the generic expression of the input is created and we look for the best match between the input and the rules.
-If one is found, these generic expressions should be transformed.
+If one is found, these generic expressions would be transformed.
 For this, the input code is used so that we obtain e.g. the variable name or specific keywords such as "bool" etc.
 For example:
 ```
 Input code: a = 5.5